• Skip to primary navigation

 3 - Smoke Point and Cooking Applications

-The point at which oil begins to smoke is a crucial factor in determining its suitability for different cooking applications.
+The point at which oil begins to smoke is a important factor in determining its suitability for different cooking applications.

 Different oils have varying smoke points, with canola and sunflower oil being two commonly used options.